max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.matchYAxis(followTransform [transform]) : quat
-	Returns a rotation which matches the world up-axis rotation of the given transform.
+	Returns a rotation which matches the world up-axis rotation of the transform.
 Useful for making minimaps of 3D scenes.

+-

+global.randomRadius(v [Number], radius [Number]) : Number
+	Returns a random number near v.
+The radius it can return is a multiplier of this value.

+		Example:
+			global.randomRadius(10, 1) : Any number between [5, 15).